 If you instruct folks to click on the red button, you may be confusing the over 108 million Web users who are color blind.

 WCAG 2.0 Guideline 1.4.1 warns Web designers, developers and content creators about depending solely on color when conveying instructions.

-There are a number of color blindness conditions, including the three simulated by Etre’s tool.
+There are a number of color blindness conditions.
+Here are three you should learn about: